syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 ## Text search options

-By default, the case and other characteristics of the text will not be considered while using the `SearchTextAsync` functionality.
-You may define how the text needs to be searched in the document by using the `TextSearchOptions` with the following options.
+By default, the case and other characteristics of the text will not be considered while using the [SearchTextAsync](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_SearchTextAsync_System_String_TextSearchOptions_System_Threading_CancellationTokenSource_) functionality.
+You may define how the text needs to be searched in the document by using the `TextSearchOption` with the following options.

 1.	`None` – To search text without any restrictions.
 2.	`CaseSensitive` - To search text with case sensitive.
 3.	`WholeWords` – To search only the whole words.

-You need to pass the `TextSearchOptions` as a parameter to the `SearchTextAsync` method as shown in the following code example:
+You need to pass the `TextSearchOptions` as a parameter to the [SearchTextAsync](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_SearchTextAsync_System_String_TextSearchOptions_System_Threading_CancellationTokenSource_) method as shown in the following code example:

 {% tabs %}
 {% highlight C# hl_lines="5" %}